Online Studio Policy

 Please be punctual – in music, timing is everything!
-If you are late, you are encouraged you to attend the lesson for the remaining time, given that the lost time will not be made up or added to the end of your lesson.
+If you are late, you are encouraged you to attend the lesson for the remaining time, given that the lost time cannot be added to the end of your lesson.
 This rule must be followed in order to maintain a regular lesson schedule.

 Please be courteous to those taking a lesson after you, as they are looking forward to every minute of their lesson.
 Because of this, we ask you to address questions you have at the beginning of your lesson.
 You are also welcome to send an email before or after your lesson and I will be happy to answer your questions as soon as I am available.